go-while/nntp-mongodb-storage/README.md

 ## Default Worker and Queue Settings

 - `DefaultDelWorker`: The number of `DeleteWorker` instances to start by default.
-It is set to 1.
+Default = 1

 - `DefaultDelQueue`: The number of delete requests allowed to be queued.
-It is set to 2.
+Default = 1

 - `DefaultDeleteBatchsize`: The number of Msgidhashes a `DeleteWorker` will cache before deleting to batch into one process.
-It is set to 1.
+Default = 1

 - `DefaultInsWorker`: The number of `InsertWorker` instances to start by default.
-It is set to 1.
+Default = 1

 - `DefaultInsQueue`: The number of insert requests allowed to be queued.
-It is set to 2.
+Default = 1

 - `DefaultInsertBatchsize`: The number of articles an `InsertWorker` will cache before inserting to batch into one process.
-It is set to 1.
+Default = 1

 - `DefaultGetWorker`: The number of `ReaderWorker` instances to start by default.
-It is set to 1.
+Default = 1

 - `DefaultGetQueue`: The total queue length for all `ReaderWorker` instances.
-It is set to 2.
+Default = 1

+- `FlushTimer`: The time in milliseconds for flushing batched operations to MongoDB.
+Default = 1000

+- Setting `FlushTimer` too low may waste CPU cycles, and if you want instant processing, keep the Insert/DeleteBatchsizes as 1 (default).

 Please note that these default values can be adjusted according to your specific requirements and available system resources.